-What can a 501(c)3 nonpartisan organization do?
-What can an individual do?
+What can a 501(c)(3) non-partisan organization do?
+What can individuals do?

 In a democracy, citizens not only have the right, but the responsibility to let their elected officials know their views on public policy issues.

 It is legal for individuals and non-profit organizations to lobby.